 If you choose to get braces for just your six front teeth, irregularities in your jaw and underlying issues with your bite will not be resolved.
 There are potential long term risks associated with this incomplete treatment, including jaw pain, unnatural wear of your teeth or increased risk of orthodontic relapse (meaning your teeth will go back to their original position).

 There are further limitations to only treating your six front teeth.
 How quickly your teeth move is biologically determined.
-Therefore a short or reduced treatment time may not fully straighten your teeth and they remain slightly crowded.
-Furthermore, when someone smiles more than just their front six teeth are revealed.
-It usually incorporates the front eight to ten teeth and may even include all top teeth.
-Therefore focussing on just the six front teeth will not completely straighten the smile.
+Therefore, a short or reduced treatment time may not fully straighten your teeth and they may remain slightly crowded.
+Furthermore, when someone smiles, it usually incorporates the front eight to ten teeth and may even include all top teeth.
+Therefore, focussing on just the six front teeth will not completely straighten the smile.

 As with all orthodontic treatments, prices may vary for six front teeth braces.
 As a general guideline, these braces may cost $1500 or more depending on your orthodontist’s fees and your individual needs.

 The types of treatment that are suitable for your smile and the duration of your treatment will depend on the relationship between your teeth and jaws.
 You should consult a specialist orthodontist to have the most thorough assessment of the health of your smile.
 They will provide you with a range of options to address your concerns; from improving the aesthetics of your six front teeth to improving your bite as well.

 Want to find out what options you have to improve the look and health of your smile?
 You can use our Find an Orthodontist Tool to find the right specialist for you.